 Apart from work, Christina can be found volunteering with Women in Architecture Vancouver or going backpacking packing and climbing in the mountains.

-Sarah Jones (BA, LEED® AP BD+C, WELL™ AP) is both a LEED® AP (BD+C) and one of the few WELL™ APs in BC.
+Sarah Radi (BA, LEED® AP BD+C, WELL™ AP, Fitwel Ambassador) is both a LEED® AP (BD+C) and one of the few WELL™ APs in BC.
 She studied Environmental Geography at SFU, focusing on Earth Science and Environmental Policy.

 Since graduating from SFU, Sarah has worked with Greenpeace, developed a chemical spill plan for a large BC Hydro facility, has worked on research projects, and worked as an accreditation manager at an events company.
 She is also an experienced fitness coach.
 Sarah’s approach to sustainability brings together the best of sustainable design with health and wellness and she sees regenerative buildings as a perfect place to merge her interests in the biophilic and active design.
 Her experience working on LEED® projects of all varieties has given her a strong understanding of sustainable design and construction in practice.